madetech/learn/guides/08-Continuous-Integration/README.md

 ## Automating Deployment
 Using Travis CI and Heroku you can configure your application to be automatically deployed to the web.
 However, note that if your app has a command-line interface (rather than a web interface), then you don't gain much from Heroku deployment.
-In that case I would recommend you create a new repo with a simple Sinatra app as described at the beginning of Learn Enough Ruby [here](), and deploy that repo using Heroku.
+In that case I would recommend you create a new repo with a simple Sinatra app as described at the beginning of Learn Enough Ruby [here](https://www.learnenough.com/course/learn_enough_ruby/hello_world/ruby_web), and deploy that repo using Heroku.
-To do this, navigate to your repo folder and run the following commands (if on Windows, you might need to use Windows Terminal):
+To get started with Heroku, navigate to your repo folder and run the following commands (if on Windows, you might need to use Windows Terminal):

 ```
 travis login --pro